Asylum seekers homeless in Patras after camp is razed to the ground

 Thamer & Thayer, brothers from Syria, escaped war, then unrest in Libya only to be faced with death on the Mediterranean

 The Lampedusa boat tragedies sparked a debate on asylum policies in Europe, leading Italian authorities to launch a search and rescue operation in the Mediterranean Sea.
-Called Mare Nostrum, the operation has rescued more than 63,000 people.
+Called Mare Nostrum, the operation had rescued more than 63,000 people at the time this video was published in July 2014.

 Sweden: Mahmoud's Escape